 - February 9, 2020-Oscars (Dolby Theater in Hollywood)

-Weather in Los Angeles During The Winter
+Los Angeles Winter Weather

 Los Angeles winters are mild with daytime temps in the high 60s, and nighttime dipping into the low 50s.
 The occasional rainstorm happens (and the whole city seems to freak out and cannot drive), but otherwise its mostly sunny, mild days.
 As long as you have a warm jacket and close-toed shoes, you should be fine.
 One word of caution is that if you are driving around the city and it rains take extra precaution, since the roads can be slick with oil and this can make the roads slippery.